mongodb/specifications/source/crud/tests/README.md

 ### 5. `MongoClient.bulkWrite` with document sequences handles a `bulkWrite` message larger than `maxMessageSizeBytes`

-Test that `MongoClient.bulkWrite` properly handles a `writeModels` input for which the sum of the models' entries in the `ops` array exceeds `maxMessageSizeBytes`.
+Test that `MongoClient.bulkWrite` properly handles a `writeModels` input which constructs an `ops` array larger than `maxMessageSizeBytes`.
 Drivers that do not use document sequences (`OP_MSG` payload type 1) for bulk writes should not implement this test.

 This test must only be run on 8.0+ servers.